SWORDHealth/nvidia-rl/archive/docs-project/docs-nemo-rl-refactor-plan.md

 ## NeMo RL Documentation Refactor Plan

-This document consolidates the refactor proposal, PR plan, and mapping diff for the NeMo RL documentation overhaul.
+This document presents the refactor proposal, PR plan, and mapping diff for the NeMo RL documentation project.
 It captures the goals, scope, structure, migration mapping, review process, and deployment timeline.

 ---

-## Executive Summary
+## Summary

 - Goal: Transform NeMo RL docs from a flat structure into a user-centric, hierarchical system with better navigation and coverage.
 - Coverage increase: 25 → 82 manually authored files (+81 Auto‑Generated API docs).